RobWin/osgi-bnd-maven-example/README.md

 Originally initiated by Michael Vorburger.ch (@ work @ Red Hat), together with Kai Kreuzer, during Unconference day at EclipseCon France 2016.

+Contrary to https://github.com/osgi/osgi.enroute.examples.maven, this is an example of a Maven instead Gradle-based build.
+(The osgi.enroute.examples.maven is an example of a Maven instead BND repo, but with a Gradle build.)

 Notes
 -----